Di-Chai/FedEval/README.md

-## A Comprehensive Evaluation Framework for Federated Learning
+## FedEval: A Benchmark System with a Comprehensive Evaluation Model for Federated Learning

 ## [HomePage](https://di-chai.github.io/FedEval/)